microsoft/teams-ai/js/samples/04.ai.d.chainedActions.listBot/README.md

 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.

+## Interacting with the bot

+You can interact with the bot by asking for a summary of the list, adding new items to the list, or removing them.
+You can also ask the bot to find an item in the list.

 ## Setting up the sample

 1. Clone the repository